PA Citizen Review Panels

 Where are the current regional CRPs located?

-Currently, there are three regional CRPs from the Northeast, Southwest, and South Central areas of the Commonwealth.
+Currently, there are three regional CRPs from the North Central, Southeast, and Southwest areas of the Commonwealth.
 Please click on the regions below to get more information on each panel and to meet our CRP members.

 COMING SOON!